totten/loco/doc/specs.md

       ```bash
       loco import --detect
       ```
-    * Add options for exporting from YAML to systemd unit files
 * Process management
     * Implement support for background launching
     * For BG processes, route console output to log files